-TIO's purpose is to provide a fair, independent, and accessible external dispute resolution service and to improve outcomes for consumers and members.
+TIO's purpose is to resolve complaints fairly and drive improvement in a dynamic communications environment.
 This service is free for consumers and complies with the Government Benchmarks for Industry-Based Customer Dispute Resolution.

 TIO fulfils its statutory obligation to resolve objections to land access activities proposed by telecommunications carriers.